Aure64/pyro_fork/README.md

 docker run --rm --name mailhog --network pyrometer -d -p 8025:8025 mailhog/mailhog
 ```

-WebHog's web interface should now be available at <http://localhost:8025/>
+MailHog's web interface should now be available at <http://localhost:8025/>

 Edit `pyrometer.toml` to look like this: